jpbarto/serverless-chaos-lab/docs/lab_2_inject_fault.md

  - artificial exceptions
  - return a specific response code

-If you review the [code](../src/lambda.js) for your AWS Lambda function you will note that it already has the failure-lambda wrapper in place.
-The Lambda function also has an environment variable defined which points at an key-value pair in AWS Parameter Store.
+If you review the [code](../src/lambda.js) for your AWS Lambda function you will note that it already has the Failure-Lambda wrapper in place.
+The Lambda function also has an environment variable defined which points at a key-value pair in AWS Parameter Store.
 Have a look at the [AWS Lambda console](https://console.aws.amazon.com/lambda/home?#/functions) to find the name of the parameter and then review the current value of the parameter in the [Parameter Store console](https://console.aws.amazon.com/systems-manager/parameters?).

 ## Test your Lambda Function